-Students are responsible for class participation and clinical attendance.
+Students are responsible for participation and attendance in class and clinical experiences.

 - Instructors determine the effect of absences on grades at the outset of a given course (see course syllabus).
-NOTE: Attendance requirements are mandatory. - Faculty must report in writing to the student when absences may jeopardize the student's standing in the School of Nursing. - NOTE: Excessive absences can constitute cause for dropping a student from class and issuing a grade of "WF".
+NOTE: Attendance requirements are mandatory. - Faculty must report in writing to the student when absences may jeopardize the student's standing in the School of Nursing.
+NOTE: Excessive absences can constitute cause for dropping a student from class and issuing a grade of "WF".
 "WF" is calculated in the cumulative GPA.